Imam-Data/Imam-Data/README.md

 ### Detail-Oriented & Results-Driven

 Building a career in data through practical execution.
-I specialize in transforming raw, messy data into actionable insights using SQL, Power BI, and building interactive dashboards in Excel.
+I specialize in transforming raw, messy data into actionable insights using SQL, Excel, and building interactive dashboards in Power BI.

 ---